 Check out today's Early Bird feature on the STEM Grant Consortium and read some thoughts and perspectives, including those from the School of Education's very own Dr. Janelle Johnson from the Department of Secondary Education, K-12 Education, and Educational Technology.

-8/10/17: Dan Marcus, MSU Denver Teacher Education Alum, Featured in MSU Denver Insider Article
+8/10/17: Dan Marcus, MSU Denver Teacher Education Alum, Featured in MSU Denver RED Article

-Mr. Marcus, a School of Education alum who has been in the classroom teaching kids for 40 years, is featured in an article in the Insider.
+Mr. Marcus, a School of Education alum who has been in the classroom teaching kids for 40 years, is featured in an article in RED.
 It's a great read, check it out!

 7/7/17: School of Education faculty member Rebecca Canges received the Faculty Senate Teaching Excellence Award